stormid/scaffold/docs/javascript.md

 The head script adds adding the client-side Application Insights SDK (https://github.com/Microsoft/ApplicationInsights-JS) to an app that is on a dev or prod environment.
 Application Insights sends telemetry to Azure to monitor performance and errors in an app, so it is not useful in local development or for prototypes.

 The script checks for the presence of an element in the DOM with a `data-ai` attribute (usually a meta tag), and uses the value as the instrumentation key to initialise AppInsights.

+## Authoring

+### ESM syntax
+JavaScript is authored in ESM syntax (i.e. arrow functions, const/let, async/await, import/export) and is transpiled by Webpack and Babel based on the Babel config and browserlist into ES5 during the build so all browsers in our support list (particular Internet Explorer 11) can parse it.

+Not all ESM language features are automatically transpiled, some have to be polyfilled (see above), and not all polyfills are included in the scaffold by default.
+Some, for example, Array.from and newer array methods, and for...of, require additional polyfills.

+If in doubt, check the browser support list and the transpiled output file.

+### JSX
+Since HTML templating uses JSX, JSX will also be transpiled and can be used in non-HTML template JavaScript files.